VidarHUN/jitter/README.md

-# Calculate jitter (delay) between in and out traffic
+# Calculate jitter (delay) between Forward and Reverse traffic

 Currently it's only works if the file has two stream and no more or less.